evakato/evakato.github.io/content/projects/rtraytracer/index.md

 showTaxonomies: true
 ---

-A real-time ray tracing engine (C++) implemented with a variety of acceleration structures, including bounding volume hierarchy (BVH), Kd-tree, and grid structures.
+A real-time ray tracing engine in C++, implemented with a variety of acceleration structures, including bounding volume hierarchy (BVH), kd-tree, and grid structures.

 [Link to code](https://github.com/evakato/rt-ray-tracer).